Speaking and questions at meetings

 Submitting questions at meetings

-At each ordinary meeting of the Council and Board meetings a period of 20 minutes will be allocated for public questions.
-Questions should be submitted by 9.30 am 2 working days prior to the meeting.
+At each ordinary meeting of the Council, the Executive Board, Resources Board and Community and Environment Board, a period of 20 minutes will be allocated for public questions.

 As there is a limited time period for questions it is possible that not all valid questions submitted will be read out and answered at the meeting.
 In the event of there being more than one question, lots will be drawn to determine the order in which questions are asked.
 Please remember that you may only ask one question per meeting.